E-vouchers and printable vouchers are charged at the face value of the voucher/s plus a processing fee of £1.00 per voucher.

 To contact us, simply email firstname.lastname@example.org or call us on call us on our Freephone number 0800 652 3185 or on 01328 730530 and we will always be glad to do our best to help.
 If you are ringing and it’s not during our normal working hours (Monday to Friday : 9 – 5), please leave a message and we’ll get back to you as soon as the office re-opens.
 (Occasionally we pick up on urgent issues outside office hours as well and, if so, will work to try to resolve the problem straight away).

-Alternatively you can write to: Anglia Giving Ltd, 5-6 The Pightle, Burnham Thorpe, King’s Lynn, PE31 8HT
+Alternatively you can write to us at: Anglia Giving Ltd, 5-6 The Pightle, Burnham Thorpe, King’s Lynn, PE31 8HT

 or use our Freepost address: Freepost RTKS-EECH-ZUEU, Charity Vouchers, 6 The Pightle, Burnham Thorpe, KING’S LYNN, PE31 8HT